techworkersco/twc-site-berlin/_events/🎉-reading-group-invisible-women-📚.md

 💫Highlights:

 Our reading group meets to discuss topics related to tech topics.
-This time we are reading Invisible Women: Data Bias in a World Designed for Men by Caroline Criado-Perez.
+This time we are reading **Invisible Women: Data Bias in a World Designed for Men** by Caroline Criado-Perez.

 All people working in the tech industry are welcome.
 The event will be held in English.

-**We are not reading entire book!
-We will focus on the following 3 sections**:
+Don't have enough time to read the entire book?
+Feel free to only read the following 3 sections to participate in our discussion!

 * Intro pages 1-25
 * Part 2: The workplace pages 67-141